eric2969/PD2023_final_project/README.md

 >> ### Table.h
 >> This establish a class that can control and display the whole player game board <br>It will scan the keyboard state and does cooresponding operation such that move or rotate the block and verify the validation of this operation <br>Block operations are provided and maintained by Block.h
 >> ### Block.h
->> This contain struct Point(for coordinate) and class Block(abstract class) <br>Class Block save some general data of each block, <br>and provide some functions such that moving or rotating, etc...<br> And there are seven types of Block(I, J , K O, Z, T, S) derived from Block <br> Some block which is special will override some function in the abstract class Block.
+>> This contain struct Point(for coordinate) and class Block(abstract class) <br>Class Block save some general data of each block, <br>and provide some functions such that moving or rotating, etc...<br> And there are seven types of Block(I, J, K, O, Z, T, S) derived from Block <br> Some block which is special will override some function in the abstract class Block.
 >> ### Socket (abstract)
 >> This is for transmit data of opponent and player
 >>> ### Server.h